datacamp-content-public/R-Epi/chapter3.md

 1. Use the functions ```bandpass_filter()``` to extract the α-, β-, δ-band of the ```eeg``` signal.
 Store the result in ```eeg_alpha```, ```eeg_beta``` and ```eeg_delta```.
 2. Use the functions ```band_amplitudes()``` to extract the α-, β-, δ-band of the ```eeg``` signal.
 Store the result in ```eeg_alpha_amp```, ```eeg_beta_amp``` and ```eeg_delta_amp```.
 3. Plot all 3 EEG-bands (plot - command) and there instantaneous amplitude (lines - command) in one graph.
-For this purpose, we have already prepared some stuff. ```xlimit``` and ```ylimit```defines the range of the plot, here the first 4 minutes from 0 to 100 µV.
+For this purpose, we have already prepared some stuff. ```xlimit``` and ```ylimit```defines the range of the plot, here the first 4 seconds from 0 to 100 µV.
 We also added the sleep stages of this episode of EEG data.
+4. For the final picture, extend the ```xlimit``` range, so that the first 4 minutes of data are shown instead of the first four seconds.

 `@hint`